Are you trying to sell me something?

 So proofread the text version to make sure it contains your entire intended message.

 I frequently receive "multipart" messages the "text" version of which

 is null, unintelligibly garbled, or obviously (or non-obviously) incomplete.

-attached MS-Word or image file or other attachment, in the HTML version,
+MS-Word file or other attachment or only in the HTML version